howdyband/makerteens/index.md

 ## Promotes High School Graduation and College and Career Readiness

- > The goals of Oregon's Measure 98 is to "support the needs of students related to engagement, personalization, achievement, and college and career readiness."
+ > The goal of Oregon's Measure 98 is to "support the needs of students related to engagement, personalization, achievement, and college and career readiness."

 More than a drop-out prevention program, the MAKERTEENS school within a school Career Academy model offers students college credit and career readiness skills as they complete a well-rounded theme-based curriculum and build a Tiny House in one school year.